StephenHapp/StephenHapp.github.io/README.md

 # StephenHapp.github.io
-Personal website that I use for learning and to show off my programs.
+Personal website that I use for learning and to show off my programs and what I've learned.